mmu2023AppliedWebDevGroup4/Year3AppliedWebDesign/1_user_and_competitor_research/proposal.md

 ## Primary audience(s)

-Our target users are 16 - 30 year olds who want to stay ahead on the Manchester Fashion scene, whilst accessing exclusive drops and special discount codes.
+Our target users are Manchester Met Students who want to stay ahead on the Manchester Fashion scene, whilst accessing exclusive drops and special discount codes.

 Gender - gender fluid, a site for everyone.

-Age - 16 - 30 year olds.
+Age - Manchester Met students 18+

 Education - Fashion-forward thinkers, not limited to an education level.